Open Access Image

 Are there any prerequisites for applying?

 There are a few practical prerequisites due to the nature and limitations of the program.
-Grantees must be proficient in English, able to attend sessions on a stable internet connection and have access to a camera and computer to complete exercises.
+Grantees must be proficient in English, able to attend all workshop sessions via a stable internet connection and have access to a camera with manual controls, interchangeable lenses, and computer to complete exercises.
 A detailed description of the prerequisites is linked above.
 We encourage individuals of all skill levels to apply.

 What is the program's duration?